fastlane/github-actions/CONTRIBUTING.md

 ## Development

-First of all, thank you for your interested in this project.
-Please read the documentation here to being contributing.
+First of all, thank you for your interest in this project.
+Please read the documentation here to begin contributing.

 ### Creating an Action